MicrosoftDocs/customer-voice/cv-docs/survey-text-format.md

 > ![Formatting applied to a survey](media/survey-text-format.png "Formatting applied to a survey")

 > [!NOTE]
-> To format the thank-you message and footer text, you must first turn the **Customize Message** to On, select the message or text, and then use the formatting toolbar.
+> To format the thank-you message and footer text, you must first turn on **Customize message**, select the message or text, and then use the formatting toolbar.
 More information: [Customize footer and thank you messages](custom-footer-thank-you.md)

 ### See also